datanav/docs/product-features.rst

 Durable Data
 ============

 For cloud subscriptions, data is backed up to an external service once every 24 hours.
 During a disaster recovery data written the last 24 hours can be lost.
-This is typically not a problem when Sesam is pulling data from sources, as the data that was lost can be pulled again.
-For pipes with http_endpoint sources and non-idempotent sinks, this can be a problem.
-You can enable this payed feature pr pipe, if enabled the pipe will use a different and more durable storage mechanism that reduces the likelihood of this happening.
-Note that this incurs a 3x increase in data size needed for the pipes that has this feature enabled.
+This might not a huge problem when Sesam is pulling data from sources, as the data that was lost can be pulled again.
+For pipes with http_endpoint sources and non-idempotent sinks, this will most likely be a problem.
+In our cloud subscriptions you now have the possibility to request that a pipes data is stored in three replicas.
+This reduces the likelihood of data loss.
+Note that this incurs a 3x increase in data size for the pipes that has this feature enabled.

 TODO link to reference documentation for this property